cicsdev/cics-java-liberty-jdbc/README.md

 ```
 Where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC driver

-Example Liberty server configuration of a DataSource with a type 2 connection is supplied in [etc/config/type-2-server.xml](etc/config/type-2-server.xml).
+An example Liberty server configuration of a DataSource with a type 2 connection is supplied in [etc/config/type-2-server.xml](etc/config/type-2-server.xml).
 Configuration with DataSource and a type 4 connection is in [etc/config/type-4-server.xml](etc/config/type-4-server.xml)

 ### To deploy the sample into a CICS region
 1. Change the name of the JVMSERVER in the .warbundle file from DFHWLP to the name of the JVMSERVER resource defined in CICS.